Data Assimilation

 Parallel Data Assimilation Framework - PDAF

 PDAF is available as free open-source software and is continuously further advanced with new assimilation methods, and tools for data assimilation.
-More information on PDAF can be found on the AWI web page on PDAF and on the project web pages of PDAF where also the source code package can be downloaded.
+Further PDAF was coupled to various different models and many of these coupling codes are available as open source code.
+More information on PDAF can be found on the AWI web page on PDAF and on the project web pages of PDAF where PDAF can also be downloaded.

 Projects